worldbank/gld/Support/B - Country Survey Details/NPL/LFS/Converting between ICLS Definitions.md

 |![2017_agriwork](utilities/NPL_2017_agriwork.png)|![2017_unpaidwork](utilities/NPL_2017_unpaidwork.png)|
 |:-----------------------------------------------:|:---------------------------------------------------:|

+According to the distribution of own-consumption workers' major industries and occupations in 1998 and 2008, the table below shows the options of industries and occupations for each type of work.

 |**CATEGORY**|**Agricultural Work**|**Non-Agricultural Work**|
 |:----------:|:-------------------:|:-----------------------:|
 |**Industry**|     Agriculture     | 1) Collecting Firewood/Fetching Water - Agriculture; 2) Crafting - Manufacture; 3) House Construction - Construction ; 4) Foodstuff Preparation - Agriculture|